 - Yield: one 8 ½" x 4 ½" loaf 1x

 - Category: quick breads

 - Method: baking

 - 6 ⅜ ounces (1 ½ cups) all-purpose flour (gluten-free or regular)

 - 1 ½ teaspoons baking soda

-- In a large bowl, whisk, the flour, espresso powder, baking soda, and salt.
-Set aside.
+- In a medium mixing bowl, whisk together the flour, espresso powder, baking soda, and salt until thoroughly combined.

 - In a second medium mixing bowl, whisk together the brown sugar and melted butter until the mixture is creamy and well-combined.
 Add the egg and whisk in rapidly for about 60 seconds; the mixture should be smooth and noticeably paler in color.